HyTaXx/Next_base/README.md

 ## Future Plans

 -   Expand the project with additional pages and components.
 -   Integrate a Node.js backend for enhanced functionality.
 -   Continue refining the design and architecture for better scalability and maintainability.

+## Known issues

+-   Side drawer opening over Footer